donovansmith44/Jack-Compiler/README.md

 and assumes that programs are have valid syntax.
 Therefore, bugs must be caught during and after runtime.

-Array, Memory, Math, Keyboard, Screen, String, and Sys with ".vm" extensions are classes provided by the Jack OS, comprising the Jack standard library.
+Array, Memory, Math, Keyboard, Screen, String, and Sys with ".vm" extensions are classes provided by the Jack OS, and make up the Jack standard library.

 To compile:
 g++ -std=c++17 CompilationEngine.cpp VMWriter.cpp JackTokenizer.cpp JackAnalyzer.cpp SymbolTable.cpp